apioo/psx/doc/getting_started/schema.rst

 Schema
 ======

-To build an documented API we need to tell PSX which request methods are available and how the incoming and outgoing data looks.
+To build a documented API we need to tell PSX which request methods are available and how the incoming and outgoing data looks.
 Because of this PSX can automatically validate incoming data and format outgoing data according to the schema.
 Also it is possible to generate documentation or other schema